microsoft/InnerEye-DeepLearning/README.md

 - Segmentation models
 - Classification and regression models
 - Adding cloud support to any PyTorch Lightning model, via a [bring-your-own-model setup](docs/bring_your_own_model.md)
-- Active label cleaning and noise robust learning toolbox (stand-alone folder)

-Classification, regression, and sequence models can be built with only images as inputs, or a combination of images and non-imaging data as input.
-This supports typical use cases on medical data where measurements, biomarkers, or patient characteristics are often available in addition to images.

 On the user side, this toolbox focusses on enabling machine learning teams to achieve more.
 It is cloud-first, and relies on [Azure Machine Learning Services (AzureML)](https://docs.microsoft.com/en-gb/azure/machine-learning/) for execution,